 A: The University has determined specific residential spaces on campus for anyone who needs to quarantine or isolate.
 Those spaces are cleaned after each use and will be assigned based on availability at the time we need to move someone.

-A: The Delaware General Health Department will monitor their symptoms and determine a date for release.
-Once they are cleared, they should contact the University for COVID-19 case management (email@example.com) before returning to campus.
+A: The University will work with health departments to determine a release.
+OWU will clear a student if a health department is not participating in symptom monitoring and/or providing a release letter.
 They will receive a response and a letter letting them know they are approved to return to campus and resume normal activities.

-A: Health experts have shared that many people without symptoms, that test positive for the coronavirus, are still capable of transmitting the virus to others.
+A: Health experts have shared that many people without symptoms, but who test positive for the coronavirus, are capable of transmitting the virus.
 Even though you are not displaying symptoms and feel healthy, you could be putting others at risk.

 Students are not expected to wear masks when they are in their bedroom alone or with only their roommate, or when they are using a space that they truly share with others, such as a common in-suite study space.
 But if the only thing suitemates share is a bathroom, students should wear a mask if they enter the other bedroom space.